Healthcare in Thailand: Hospitals

 Most hospitals in Thailand are operated by the Ministry of Public Health.
 Private hospitals are regulated by the Medical Registration Division.
-Other government units and public organisations also operate hospitals, including the military, universities, local governments and the Red Cross.
+Other government units and public organizations also operate hospitals, including the military, universities, local governments and the Red Cross.

-Health Districts
+Health regions

-Different provinces in Thailand are arranged into different health districts by region.
-Each health district is responsible for about 3-6 million people living in those provinces.
-It aims to provide better quality medical services for citizens within that region and increased efficiency in terms of transferring patients to other hospitals if there is a lack in capability of care within that district.
-Health districts in Thailand are organised into the following categories, as of August 2017:
+Different provinces in Thailand are arranged into thirteen health regions.
+Each health region is responsible for about 3-6 million people living in those provinces.
+It aims to provide better quality medical services for citizens within that region and increased efficiency in terms of transferring patients to other hospitals if there is a lack in capability of care within that region.
+Health regions in Thailand are organized into the following categories, as of August 2017:

 First responders

 Thailand has an unconventional approach to providing first responders in an emergency: it sends volunteers.
 Some 65 percent of emergency cases in Bangkok are handled by volunteers.
 Fully equipped ambulances with professional staff are sent only if required.

 There are three levels of medical emergency help in Thailand, from first responder (FR) level to basic life support (BLS) level, and advanced life support (ALS) level.
 Most volunteers have attained the FR level.
 They are affiliated with foundations and local administrative bodies.

-Thailand's Medical Emergency Hotline centre responds to about 1.5 million medical emergencies each year.
+Thailand's Medical Emergency Hotline center responds to about 1.5 million medical emergencies each year.
 About a million involved FR teams transporting patients to medical facilities.
 BLS and ALS teams handled about 200,000 cases each.

 Two organizations, the Poh Teck Tung Foundation and the Ruamkatanyu Foundation are the two largest free first responders in Bangkok.
 They rely on private donations, but sometimes volunteers must use their own money to buy vehicles, gas, uniforms, and medical equipment.
 Volunteers are not allowed to accept money from hospitals or from victims.
 The volunteers say they do this to help people or as a way to earn karma for the next life.
 The training level of volunteers is not high, just 24 hours.
 The National Institute of Emergency Medicine (NIEMS) is seeking to increase minimum training to 40 hours, a move initially opposed by the Rescue Network of Thailand, an association of voluntary first responders.

 Not all first responder organizations are altruistic.
 Significant money must be at stake as, sometimes, competition for patients between organizations leads to turf wars and even gun play.